-3.9.1 Secure and Nonsecure Test Materials
+3.9.1 Secure and Nonsecure Test Materials for Computer-Based Testing

 The School Test Coordinator must distribute test materials to and collect materials from the Test Administrators each test administration day.
 To maintain their security, test materials must NOT be stored in classrooms prior to or following the day of administration.